Tall Ships 2017 celebrates Canada's 150. birthday

 Who else more about Port cities of the world wants to read, finds in this blog parade appropriate articles.

-When the tall ships are in which port, you will learn here.
+data: When the tall ships were in which port, you will learn here.